rich-iannone/aetheRa/README.md

 <img src="inst/AetheRa.png" width="75%">

-Tools to acquire and work with upper air data.
+AetheRa allows you to acquire and work with upper air data.
 Discover where the data is, read it in, process that data.

 ## Installation